Thomsch/tellina_user_experiment/infrastructure.md

        - `3`: open Meld for the `stdout`.
 - Writes information about the most recently executed user command to the server log.
-- If the status is either "giveup", "timeout" , or "success", call `next_task`.
+- If the status is either "skip", "timeout" , or "success", call `next_task`.

 #### Output verification:
 - Verification will be done using a python script called